Rhys-LIT/perfect-parking-fyp/docs/thesis.md

 ## Report Structure

 The following is the report structure for the Perfect Parking Thesis.
-The report has four chapets, lit review, analaysisi, design and colulusions gratitude to those who contributed to the project.
+The report has six chapters, Introduction, literature review, analysis and design, Implementation, Testing and results and conclusions gratitude to those who contributed to the project.
 The report also includes an Abstract, which provides a brief overview of the project\'s purpose, scope, methods, and findings.
 A table of contents and a table of figures are generated automatically, providing a quick and easy way for readers to navigate through the report.

 # Literature Review